 It is not safe to drink tap water in Tanzania.
 In fact, it is advisable to use tap water only for showering or washing your hands.
 To avoid health problems, use only bottled or filtered water for drinking and brushing your teeth.
 If you follow the usual health and hygiene rules the chance of getting sick is minimal.
 However, if anyone feels unwell, he/she can sit in the back-up car.
 From this point, one of the guides will ride his/her bike for a while.

-The staff contains the following people: a professional English speaking guide grown up in Tanzania (he can ride anybody's bike if anything goes wrong and he takes care of any upcoming issues), an amazingly kind mechanic, and there is also at least one group leader from the BTS team, who is experienced in motorcycle guiding, the local culture and sights.
+The staff contains the following people: a professional English-speaking guide grown up in Tanzania (he can ride anybody's bike if anything goes wrong, and he takes care of any upcoming issues); an amazingly kind mechanic; and at least one group leader from the GoBeyond team who is experienced in motorcycle guiding and the local culture and sights.

 You need to pack into at least 2 bags.
 The big bag travels in or on the back-up van so don't bring your expensive suitcases (you can pack them in and out everyday in the accommodation), and a backpack with extra layers, water, camera and any personal items will be carried by you.

-Depending on spending habits your budget for the trip should range from 400-600 USD.
-For reference, a meal is between 5-10 USD.
+Depending on your spending habits, your budget for the trip should range from 500 to 700 USD.
+For reference, a meal is between 10 and 15 USD.

 The local currency is the Tanzanian Shilling (TZS).
 We recommend bringing USD in cash and to exchange at the airport.
 ATMs and credit card payments are not typical, so we suggest bringing cash (USD) and changing at the beginning of the trip.